goDawgs18/Devils_Drop/README.md

 #### Controls:
 - Press the button "Go Down Devil's Drop" to start skiing down the hill
-- Press "a" to move the player left
+- Press "a" to increase the players velocity to the left
 - Press "s" to make the player go straight down the hill or stop horizontal motion
-- Press "d" to move the player to the right
+- Press "d" to increase the players velocity to the right

 ## Project Information
 #### Goal of the project